-April 2017 saw the introduction of a new ‘family home allowance’ called the main Residence Nil-Rate Band (RNRB) which allows for more of an estate to be bequeathed free of inheritance tax (IHT).
+April 2017 saw the introduction of the ‘family home allowance’, formally referred to as the Residence Nil-Rate Band (RNRB), which allows for more of an estate to be bequeathed free of inheritance tax (IHT).

-The relief will not be available when property has been left in trust, and it is important therefore that why wills should be reviewed should you wish to take advantage of this.
+The relief will not be available when property has been left in trust, it is important therefore that Wills should be reviewed should you wish to take advantage of this.

-Like the nil rate band for inheritance tax, the RNRB can be transferred between spouses if it is not used in whole or part when the first spouse died, even if the first death occurred before 6th April 2017.
-It also means that by 2020-21, a married couple potentially could leave their loved-ones a combined estate of up to £1million without being liable for IHT.
+Like the Nil Rate Band for inheritance tax, the RNRB can be transferred between spouses if it is not used in whole or in part when the first spouse died, even if the first death occurred before 6th April 2017.
+With the general inheritance tax Nil Rate Band currently being £325,000 per person, a married couple could potentially leave their loved-ones a combined estate of up to £1million without being liable for IHT.

-It is possible to protect the RNRB if you downsize or sell your family home and move into rented accommodation or a nursing home, however, you will need to provide evidence of the sale of the property.
+It is also possible to protect the RNRB if you downsize or sell your family home and move into rented accommodation or a nursing home, although the rules around this are complex.

-Business owners are also likely to miss out on the tax savings.
-Most businesses can be passed down the family free from IHT because they qualify for Business Property Relief.
-However, even when this is the case, its value will be included in the value of estates for RNRB purposes, often pushing them over the £2m mark.
+Business owners could also potentially miss out on the full benefit of the allowance.
+This is because, although most businesses can be passed down free from IHT due to the availability of Business Property Relief, the value of the business will nonetheless be included in the overall value of the estate for RNRB purposes, potentially pushing the total estate over the £2 million mark.

-To get the most out of the tax saving effect of the residence nil rate band you should review your will, or make a will if you do not have one.
+To get the most out of the tax saving effect of the RNRB you should review your Will, or make a Will if you do not already have one.

-The conditions for claiming the residence nil rate band are complicated, and we would urge you to seek professional advice to discuss the options available to you based on your individual circumstances.
+The conditions for claiming the RNRB and any downsizing allowance can be complicated, and we would urge you to seek professional advice to discuss the options available to you based on your individual circumstances.

-For further information please contact our Director of Tax, Latha Rodgers:
+For further information please contact our Director of Tax, Aaron Phillips: